 Precise management, efficient obstacle avoidance: How AnQiCMS multi-site deployment cleverly avoids port conflicts

-As an experienced website operation expert, I am well aware that in the current internet environment with multiple brands, businesses, and regions developing in parallel, efficiently and stably managing multiple websites is the key to the success of enterprise content operation.AnQiCMS, this powerful content management system developed based on the Go language, with its excellent multi-site management capabilities, has undoubtedly become a powerful assistant for many operation teams.However, when we deploy the AnQiCMS multi-site to the same server, a seemingly simple but often troublesome technical problem for beginners emerges: how to avoid potential port conflicts between different sites?
+As an experienced website operations expert, I know that in the current Internet environment of multiple brands, multiple businesses, and multiple regions developing in parallel, efficiently and stably managing multiple websites is the key to the success of enterprise content operations.AnQiCMS, this is a powerful content management system developed based on the Go language, with its excellent multi-site management capabilities, it has undoubtedly become a powerful assistant for many operation teams.However, when we deploy AnQiCMS's multi-site to the same server, a seemingly simple but often troublesome technical problem for beginners emerges: how to avoid potential port conflicts between different sites?

-Today, let's delve deeply into this issue and provide a practical and easy-to-understand solution to ensure smooth and worry-free multi-site deployment of your AnQiCMS.
+Today, let's delve deep into this issue and provide a practical and easy-to-understand solution to ensure smooth and worry-free multi-site deployment of your AnQiCMS.

-Port conflict: why it occurs and how to avoid it?
+Port conflict: why it occurs, how to avoid it?

-The core avoidance strategy, no matter which deployment scenario, cannot do without a key role of a 'scheduler'.Reverse proxy server.
+The core strategy of avoidance, no matter which deployment scenario, cannot do without a key role of a 'scheduler' -Reverse proxy server.

-1. The magic of reverse proxy: unified external and internal scheduling
+1. The magic of reverse proxy: unified externally, internal scheduling

-HTTP(80)orHTTPS(443)Port access, users do not need to remember complex port numbers. - Internal isolation:The backend AnQiCMS application can run on any non-standard port (such as 8001, 8002, etc.), and they will not conflict with each other because external requests never directly reach these ports.
+• Internal isolation:The AnQiCMS application can run on any non-standard port (such as 8001, 8002, etc.), and there will be no conflicts between them because external requests never directly reach these ports.

-The flexibility of this mode lies in the fact that whether you are running an AnQiCMS instance to serve multiple logical sites or running multiple AnQiCMS instances, the reverse proxy can handle it perfectly.
+The flexibility of this mode lies in that whether you are running an AnQiCMS instance to serve multiple logical sites or running multiple AnQiCMS instances, the reverse proxy can perform perfectly.

-2. Scene one: AnQiCMS instance manages multiple sites (recommended)
+2. Scenario one: One AnQiCMS instance manages multiple sites (recommended)

-This is the most common and recommended usage of the multi-site feature in AnQiCMS.
-You only need to run one instance of AnQiCMS on the server, which may listen8001Port.
-Then, through the "Multi-site Management" feature of AnQiCMS backend, add your new site, and specify a unique domain name, root directory, and database for each new site.
+This is the most common and recommended usage of the AnQiCMS multi-site function.
+You only need to run one instance of the AnQiCMS application on the server, which may listen8001Port.
+Then, through the AnQiCMS backend "Multi-site Management" feature, add your new site, and specify a separate domain, root directory, and database for each new site.

-In this mode, all requests (such as those accessed through a browser) to different domain names (e.g.,www.siteA.com/www.siteB.com)will first arrive at your reverse proxy server.
+In this mode, all requests made by the browser to different domains (such aswww.siteA.com/www.siteB.comAll requests will first reach your reverse proxy server.
 The reverse proxy will forward all these requests to the unique AnQiCMS instance that is listening on the backend.8001Port.
-AnQiCMS applications automatically identify and render the corresponding site content based on the domain information in the request header after receiving a request.
+The AnQiCMS application automatically recognizes and renders the page content of the corresponding site after receiving a request based on the domain information in the request header.

 Assuming your AnQiCMS main instance is running inhttp://127.0.0.1:8001.